 UNICEF works with and through all levels of government and with a huge variety of other partners, including NGOs, faith-based groups, other UN agencies and children themselves.
-Working hand-in-hand with others is essential, because to improving the situation of children in Thailand are facing children in Thailand cannot be overcome requires all of us working together.
+Working hand-in-hand with others is essential, because to addressing challenges facing children in Thailand requires all of us working together.

 Below are some of many partners who are helping us improve the situation of children in Thailand.

 Ministry of Social Development and Human Security (MSDHS)

 OPS works with UNICEF on strengthening the child protection system in Thailand.
 We work to develop child protection policies and effective mechanisms in order to protect children from abuse, violence, neglect and exploitation, as well as to provide the best response to such cases.
 This also includes children affected by violence in the southernmost provinces.
 In addition, UNICEF supports OPS on strengthening the capacity of government officials and other key staff who work in the child protection area.